 Our model is the opposite: minimal theory, maximum hands-on time.
 Read enough to understand what's happening, then immediately attack something real and capture a flag.
 Skills stick when you earn them.

-The containers are isolated from each other and from the internet — you can't accidentally attack anything real, and nothing you do in the lab can affect anyone else.
-When you're done, the containers are destroyed.
-Everything resets.
+Everything runs safely in your browser — you can't accidentally attack anything real, and nothing you do can affect anyone else.
+Reload the page and the lab resets.

 Everything on hackr.gg is designed for educational use in isolated, controlled environments.
 The skills taught here — SQL injection, XSS, command injection, privilege escalation — are the same skills used by professional penetration testers and bug bounty hunters operating legally with explicit authorisation.